AdaGold/StringManipulationInterviewPractice/README.md

 Remember that a string is an array of characters.
 Algorithms that worked on restricted arrays will work on strings as well.

 ## Exercises
 Design and implement a method for each of the following.
+Do not use Ruby provided functionality for `.reverse` and `.reverse!`.
+You may use `.length`.
 Share and explain the time and space complexity for each method.
 1. Design and implement a method to reverse a string in place.
    - e.g. original string = "Lovelace"
    - reversed string = "ecalevoL"